-- 1. Identify adjustments made in response to feedback. - Begin the day with an opening go around as a way to connect the group and bring the group together. - What have you thought about since yesterday? - What is one reason you do the work you do? - What is one thing from yesterday that resonated with you? - Report back to the group on their feedback from the end of the previous day, taking this time to demonstrate fair process.
-(Trainer should have read the evaluation forms/index cards/sticky notes from the day before and collected the feedback.) - The evaluation forms/index cards/sticky notes are part of engagement. - Explain what changes can be made and what cannot be changed, then use expectation clarity to frame the remainder of the event. - Thank them for their feedback and offer to respond further, if necessary, through the "parking lot" mechanism.
+- 1. Identify adjustments made in response to feedback. - ➤ Begin the day with an opening go around as a way to connect the group and bring the group together. - What have you thought about since yesterday (or since the last time we met)? - What is one reason you do the work you do? - What is one thing from yesterday (or from the last time we met) that resonated with you?

+- ➤ Report back to the group on their feedback from the end of the previous session, taking this time to demonstrate fair process.
+(The trainer should have read the evaluation forms/index cards/sticky notes from the day before / the previous session and collected the feedback.) - The evaluation forms/index cards/sticky notes are part of engagement. - Explain what changes can be made and what cannot be changed, then use expectation clarity to frame the remainder of the event. - ➤ Thank them for their feedback and offer to respond further, if necessary, through the "parking lot" mechanism.